robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 In Robot Framework, values returned by keywords can be assigned to variables, enabling data to be passed between different keywords.

-These variables are local to the block where they are created, i.e., in the test|task or keyword where the assignment is made.
+These variables have a **local scope** in the block where they are created, i.e., in the test|task or keyword where the assignment is made.
-If a variable has already been defined in the `*** Variables ***` section, it will just be locally overwritten by the new value.
+If a variable has already been defined in the `*** Variables ***` section and therefore has a **suite scope**, it will just be locally overwritten/masked by the new variable with the same name.
-Once the block is left, the original value of the variable is restored.
+Once the block is left, the original variable with its original value is accessible again.
 See [Variable Scopes](Chapter_5_Exploring_Advanced_Constructs.md#variable-scope) for more information.

 An assignment is always constructed by the variable or variables that shall be assigned to,